7Eddie20/Rebuild/Basics/Data_Types/folder_summary.md

 - ionip is a library that helps with manipulation of how data is displayed on the screen
 - fixed improves the precision, always displaying the number of digits after the decimal point
 - setprecision(x) will display the x digits of the float
+- every other number represents TRUE in boolean state, except 0.

 ## Next Steps